 - 1. Possess an undergraduate degree from an accredited college or university. - 2.
 Provide official transcripts of all undergraduate and graduate work completed showing an overall GPA of at least 3.0.
 Undergraduate GPA of 2.75-2.99 will be considered for provisional admission.
 Applications are reviewed on an individual basis.
 Candidates must then earn a 3.0 or higher during the first 12 credits to be considered for full admission. - 3.
-Possess Pennsylvania's Instructional I teaching certification.
-(For candidates in the principal certification track.) - 4.
-Be a full-time employee in a public or private school when applying for admission. - 5.
-Submit a completed Graduate Program application. - 6.
-Provide three (3) letters of recommendation from instructors and immediate supervisors. - 7.
-Submit a \$50 nonrefundable application fee (no personal checks accepted). - 8.
-Submit a 300-500 word essay explaining future goals based on the selected graduate program. - 9.
-Provide an updated résumé.
+Be a full-time employee in a public or private school when applying for admission. - 4.
+Submit a completed Graduate Program application. - 5.
+Provide three (3) letters of recommendation from instructors and immediate supervisors. - 6.
+Submit a \$50 nonrefundable application fee (no personal checks accepted). - 7.
+Submit a 300-500 word essay explaining future goals based on the selected graduate program. - 8.
+Provide an updated résumé. - 9.
+Approved Pennsylvania State Clearances.